balogunjeremiah2-cmd/Balogun-Jeremiah-Heritageeeeee/README.md

 #### Data of the new user is been stored in the Laragon Database, but the password is been Hashed

 ![ait text](https://github.com/balogunjeremiah2-cmd/Balogun-Jeremiah-Heritageeeeee/blob/main/Screenshot%202025-12-27%20124559j.png?raw=true)

+##### user are been directed to the landing page where POST can be created, Edited and Deleted respectively and also allow user Logout.